 The original Bomboré I exploration permit (104.5 km2) expired on February 17, 2016 after the Company had applied for a mining permit in May 2015.
 Three exploration permits were received on January 10, 2017 that covers much of the previous exploration permit area that surrounds the mining permit.
 On January 25, 2017, the company received the Bomboré mining permit Decree dated December 30, 2016.
-The permit refers to the 2015 Mining Code, however the Company has not yet received the mining convention and all relevant details as to the fiscal policies of the 2015 mining code that would apply to the permit.
-The Bomboré project now consists of the mining permit (25 km2) and four exploration permits; Toéyoko (63 km2), Bomboré II (17.6 km2), Bomboré III (42.7 km2) and Bomboré IV (11.3 km2).
-The second three-year term of the Toéyoko permit will expire in July 2017 and may be renewed for one additional three-year terms.
+The permit refers to the 2015 Mining Code; however the Company has not yet received the mining convention and all relevant details as to the fiscal policies of the 2015 mining code that would apply to the permit.
+The Bomboré project now consists of the mining permit (25 km2) and four exploration permits; Toéyoko (46.7 km2), Bomboré II (17.6 km2), Bomboré III (42.7 km2) and Bomboré IV (11.3 km2).
+On August 1, 2017, the Company received the official Arrêté from the Ministry of Mines for the final three-year term for the Toéyoko exploration permit The Bomboré II, Bomboré III and Bomboré IV permits will expire in January 2020 and may be renewed for two additional three-year terms.